Xunnamius/xscripts/docs/src/util/functions/withGlobalUsage.md

 `boolean`

-Whether a period will be appended to `altDescription` or not.
+Whether a period will be appended to the resultant string or not.
+A period is only appended if one is not already appended.

 **Default**